teonite/deployment/doc/configdescription.rst

 * *local*
       Local repository directory, placed inside main local directory
 * *dirs*
-      Directories and files is deployment archive made of
+      Directories and files which deployment archive is made of

 remote
 ------
 During application deploy process, SSH with key-based authentication is used.
 You need to set host address and user.
 Ports default value is 22.

 * *dir*
-    Dire
+    Directory where archive is uploaded during deployment
 * *clean*
     Flag used to specify if archive after deployment has to be removed